MicrosoftDocs/Viva/WorkplaceAnalytics/Use/Data-sources.md

 The **Last refreshed** date shows when data was last processed.

 ### Values

-This is a list of the attributes supplied by your organization.
+A list of the attributes supplied by your organization.
 When you [create queries](../Tutorials/Query-basics.md), you can filter and group employees in the organization by using the attributes, so being familiar with these attributes will help give insight into the types of queries you may want to create for analysis.

 ### Measured employees

-This is the number of measured employees who had a value for the attribute.
+The number of measured employees who Workplace Analytics collects meeting and email data about.
+This is the number of employees that your Workplace Analytics admin assigned licenses to during the setup process.
+This is the population you can include in your data analysis within Workplace Analytics.

 ### Coverage

-This is the percentage of measured employees who have a value specified for the given attribute.
+The percentage of measured employees who have a value specified for the given attribute.
 If coverage levels are low, it will be difficult to determine how people collaborate across different characteristics.
 Additionally, low coverage on required attributes may give skewed (under reported) metric calculations for metrics that rely on those attributes.

 ### Unique values

-This is the count of the unique attribute values included in the data.
-For example, if the attribute Region contains North, South, Central, East, West and Southwest, it’s unique values count is 6.
+The count of the unique attribute values included in the data.
+For example, if the attribute Region contains North, South, Central, East, West and Southwest, it’s unique values count is six.